aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/technical-articles/rendering-and-printing/converting-worksheet-to-image-and-worksheet-to-image-by-page/_index.md

 This article shows how to use Aspose.Cells for Java API to convert a worksheet to image.
 The API provides several valuable classes, such as [**SheetRender**](https://apireference.aspose.com/cells/java/com.aspose.cells/SheetRender), [**ImageOrPrintOptions**](https://apireference.aspose.com/cells/java/com.aspose.cells/ImageOrPrintOptions), [**WorkbookRender**](https://apireference.aspose.com/cells/java/com.aspose.cells/WorkbookRender), and so on.
 The [**SheetRender**](https://apireference.aspose.com/cells/java/com.aspose.cells/SheetRender) class represents a worksheet to render images for the worksheet and has an overloaded [**toImage**](https://apireference.aspose.com/cells/java/com.aspose.cells/sheetrender#toImage(int,%20java.io.OutputStream)) method that can convert a worksheet to image files directly with any attributes or options set.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheettoImageFile-1.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-AsposeCellsExamples-TechnicalArticles-ConvertWorksheettoImageFile-1.java" >}}

 ### **Result**